Winnti Scenario: Biotech R&D Espionage

 Read Aloud:

 “Immediate containment is in place.
-You have stopped the bleeding.
-But 847 gigabytes of genomic R&D may already be in the hands of a foreign intelligence service.
+You have stopped the active transfers.
+But approximately 25 gigabytes of genomic R&D data has already been exfiltrated to infrastructure likely controlled by a foreign intelligence service – and the core IP collections were just starting to be targeted.
 The next decisions you make determine whether this becomes a repeat event or a turning point for BioGenix.”

 Discussion Questions: